 The more preparation you do for the interview, the less the danger of making a biased decision and the greater the chance that you will make an evidence-based decision because you know exactly what you are looking for and how to elicit the information you need.
 Preparation involves agreeing in advance:

 - the individual roles of your panel members

 - the questions you will be asking

 - how you will score each applicant’s answers

 - whether you will be asking supplementary questions

-- the potential impact of implicit or unconscious bias (learn what unconscious bias is)
+- the potential impact of implicit or unconscious bias (find out about unconscious bias training)